iv-org/documentation/docs/youtube-errors-explained.md

 - If you have IPv6 on the computer hosting Invidious, you can try to rotate your IPv6 public address, tutorial available here: "[Rotate your IPv6 address for escaping YouTube blocking](/ipv6-rotator/)"

 All of these options do not guarantee you to bring back Invidious to working conditions.
 These are just advices for trying to unblock your Invidious instance from YouTube.
 Make sure to always specify any modification being done to your Invidious when reporting issues.

+## Videoplayback URLs that returns 403 HTTP errors

+### Error explained

+YouTube is forbidding you from viewing/downloading videos from their "googlevideo.com" server.
+Other functions such as viewing channels pages may still work.

+### Cause(s)

+This error has different root causes:
+- You are loading a video stream that is restricted to the IP address that generated that URL.
+For example this can happen on music videos or copyright content.
+- You or someone on your network have downloaded a lot of videos.
+Your IP address has been blocked from YouTube servers.

+### Solution(s)

+First make sure that you are running the latest version of Invidious and you are using inv_sig_helper.
+Please see [the updated installation guide](./installation.md).

+After which you can try these solutions:

+- Change your public IP address.
+Reboot your router or by configuring a proxy in Invidious: https://github.com/iv-org/invidious/blob/2150264d849771df8f15bab172ab6d87eeb80c55/config/config.example.yml#L176-L185
+- If you have IPv6 on the computer hosting Invidious, you can try to rotate your IPv6 public address, tutorial available here: "[Rotate your IPv6 address for escaping YouTube blocking](./ipv6-rotator.md)"
+- If it's a music video or a copyright content, then try to make sure that the video is loaded from the same IP that generated the video URL.